khulnasoft/AiKit/README.md

 In order to achieve the ambitious goal of unifying AI, we definitely need as many hands as possible on it!
 Whether you are a seasoned developer or just starting out, you\'ll find a place here!
-Join the Ivy community on our [Discord](https://discord.gg/sXyFF8tDtm) 👾 server, which is the perfect place to ask questions, share ideas, and get help from both fellow developers and the Ivy Team directly!
+Join the Aikit community on our [Discord](https://discord.gg/sXyFF8tDtm) 👾 server, which is the perfect place to ask questions, share ideas, and get help from both fellow developers and the Aikit Team directly!

 Also!
 Feel free to follow us on [Twitter](https://twitter.com/letskhulnasoft) 🐦 as well, we use it to